Health Feature Articles

 Is it a cold, the flu or pneumonia?

-Gail Carlson, MPH, Ph.D., Continuing Medical Education, School of Medicine, University of Missouri-Columbia
+Gail Carlson, MPH, Ph.D., former State Health Education Specialist, Continuing Medical Education, University of Missouri

 Your head hurts, your eyes are watery, your muscles ache and your cough is getting worse.
 You feel like climbing into bed, turning on the vaporizer and taking something to relieve the symptoms.
 But is that going to do the trick?
 The common cold, the flu and pneumonia can have similar symptoms.
 Mistaking one for the other can mean serious complications.

 The chart below provides a summary of three illnesses frequently seen during the winter months: the common cold, the flu and bacterial pneumonia.
-The viruses and bacteria that cause these illnesses are around all year.
-People are more likely to be exposed in winter because they spend more time inside and in closer contact with other people.
+The viruses and bacteria that cause these illnesses are around all year, but people are more likely to be exposed in winter because they spend more time inside, in closer contact with other people.

 |Is it a cold, the flu or pneumonia?|